DeepLearnI/atlas-ce-docs/docs/api_docs/sources/windows-installation.md

  1. Validate that you are in the same Python environment that was used to run the installation script.
  2. Run `atlas-server start`.

-!!! tip
+#### GPU Mode
-    You can also start Atlas Server with GPU support by running `atlas-server start -g`.
+If you installed Atlas with GPU support, you can start the Atlas server in GPU mode by running `atlas-server start -g`.
 This will allow Atlas to use all CUDA-enabled GPUs on your system.

 !!! success
     Validate that the GUI is running by going to the [GUI](http://localhost:5555).
 This is your centralized location to track all of your experiments.